Maycon1993/Devices-docs/surface/enable-surface-keyboard-for-windows-pe-deployment.md

 - Windows 11
 ---

-# How to enable the Surface Laptop keyboard during MDT deployment
+# How to enable a Surface Laptop keyboard, Surface Pro Keyboard, or Surface Pro Type Cover during Windows deployment

-This article addresses a deployment approach that uses Microsoft Deployment Toolkit (MDT).
-You can also apply this information to other deployment methodologies.
-On most types of Surface devices, the keyboard should work during Lite Touch Installation (LTI).
-However, Surface Laptop requires some extra drivers to enable the keyboard.
-For Surface Laptop  and Surface Laptop 2 devices, you must prepare the folder structure and selection profiles that allow you to specify keyboard drivers for use during the Windows Preinstallation Environment (Windows PE) phase of LTI.
-For more information about this folder structure, see [Deploy a Windows 10 image using MDT: Step 5: Prepare the drivers repository](/windows/deployment/deploy-windows-mdt/deploy-a-windows-10-image-using-mdt?redirectedfrom=MSDN#step-5-prepare-the-drivers-repository).
+This article provides information necessary to enable the keyboard and trackpad on some Surface devices when using a Windows deployment process like System Center Configuration Manager (SCCM) operating system deployment (OSD), or other deployment methodologies.

 > [!TIP]
 > When using keyboard drivers for Surface Laptop 2 and Surface Laptop 3 in the same Windows PE boot instance, you might need to manually reset the firmware if the keyboard or touchpad don’t work in Windows PE: